LucasDelfino92/morrowindsharp/moddingmw.md

 ### BALANCE

+Morrowind is a notoriously unbalanced game.
+These mods try to address some of its most glaring balance flaws, particularly the cheesing.

 - [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/dgk6tqjzm4ebj67/Morrowind_Anti-Cheese_v1.2_%28Modding_Morrowind%29.zip/file) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
 This is a stripped down version of [Morrowind Anti-Cheese](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian.
 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort